xebialabs/blueprints/aws/basic-eks-cluster/README.md

 ## Prerequisites

+* XebiaLabs Deployment Automation up and running
-* You must have your AWS Access Key and Secret Key available to use this blueprint
+* AWS Access Key and Secret Key for an account that can deploy the application
 * See the AWS [README.md](https://github.com/xebialabs/blueprints/blob/master/aws/README.md) for instructions on how to set this up

 ## Usage